iiiana/derive/README.md

 ---
 ## Site 4
 * https://www.alexia-clark.com/?utm_expid=.jrdTZNkLRqyk4sq-2aiZrQ.0&utm_referrer=
-* My sister recommeded this webstite to me.
+* My sister recommended this website to me.
 I get my workouts from there.
 * It looks very current and simple.
 Good combination for a fitness trainers' webpage.
-* There is no navigation system at all in the desktop version of the website, but there is a drop down menu in the mobile version of it.
+* There is no navigation system at all in the desktop version of the website, but there is a drop-down menu in the mobile version of it.
 That seems weird.
-The drop down menu is very straight forward and gets you wherever you need to go.
+The drop-down menu is very straight forward and gets you wherever you need to go.
 * There is no interactivity in this website except for the sing up and sign in forms.
 * I believe this website is useful and gives the right impression to the potential customers.
-It also looks pretty feminine, which is fortunate considering that the target audience is mostly women.
+It also looks pretty feminine, which is great considering that the target audience is mostly women.
 I like the use of the gradient on the video in the background.
 * I would definitely add the navigation system to the desktop version.